TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Contributing

-If any changes need to be made, please first make a copy and change what needs to be changed in there (fork the document/folder).
+If any changes need to be made, please first make a copy and then change what needs to be changed in there (fork the document/folder).
-Please read [CONTRIBUTING.md](https://github.com/KevinEwoudLee/HU3-UI/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/KevinEwoudLee/HU3-UI/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## Possible changes for next versions

+Currently all objects on the screen are removed.
+To increase the frames per second only the changing objects on the screen have to be removed or replaced.
+For nicer looks the temperature box can be changed.
+This can be done by removing the label and placing an object and then showing text in front of the object.

 ## Authors